 depending on the targeted system:

-Server, Nokia 8661 Directory Server, Nokia 8661 Directory Proxy Server, the Sync
+Nokia 8661 Directory Server, Nokia 8661 Directory Proxy Server, the Sync User

-generic LDAP directory topologies, the Sync User account resides under the base
+directory topologies, the Sync User account resides under the base DN in the

 cn=configbranch for Sun Directory Server and DSEE machines.